Homemade Cooked Playdough with Cream of Tartar

 If children need further strengthening, ‘Dough Disco’ on YouTube is a fun way to get children building strength in their hands and arms.

-You may also want to see my posts on enhanced playdough recipes such as aromatherapy playdough (coming soon), smelly playdough (coming soon) and Pumpkin Spice Playdough Recipe.
+You may also want to see my posts on enhanced playdough recipes such as aromatherapy playdough (coming soon), Deliciously Smelly Playdough Recipe, and Pumpkin Spice Playdough Recipe.
 I also have some alternative playdough recipes such as Homemade Playdough without Salt and Edible Homemade Cloud Dough Recipe.